mobile virtual network operator

 3. Targeted demographics: MVNOs often target specific demographics, such as budget-conscious consumers, seniors, or specific ethnic groups, with tailored services and plans.

-5. Faster service and product innovation: MVNOs can be more agile and flexible in introducing new services and products, as they do not need to invest in upgrading their own infrastructure.
+5. Faster service and product innovation: MVNOs can be more agile and flexible in introducing new services and products, as they do not need to invest in upgrading their infrastructure.

 These unique characteristics make MVNOs a popular alternative for consumers looking for more affordable and customized mobile phone services.